DanielMafra/danielmafra/README.md

 * React Native
 * ReactJS
 * Node.js
-* and complementary, such as: redux, express, postgres, mongodb...
+* and complementary, such as: Redux, Express, PostgreSQL, MongoDB...

 ### Know more about me 👇